 We experienced \$160 million of favorable development on prior accident years, including \$91 million of favorable development in commercial lines, \$46 million of favorable development in personal lines and \$14 million of favorable development in excess and surplus lines for the six months ended June 30, 2023.
 Within commercial lines, we recognized favorable reserve development of \$36 million for the commercial casualty line, \$26 million for the workers' compensation line and \$25 million for the commercial property due to reduced uncertainty of prior accident year loss and loss adjustment expense for these lines.
-Within personal lines, we recognized favorable reserve development of \$12 million for the personal lines.
+Within personal lines, we recognized favorable reserve development of \$35 million for the homeowner line and \$12 million for the personal auto line.